 - Hydrolyzed plant protein (HPP), hydrolyzed soy protein (HSP) and hydrolyzed vegetable protein (HVP)

 - Imitation dairy food

 - Infant formula, nutrition supplements for adults and children

 - Meal replacements and frozen dinners

-- Meat products with fillers, for example, frozen burgers (read the label)
+- Meat products with fillers like frozen burgers

 - Nutrition supplements and vitamin pills